MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 ## Overview

 The Dynamics 365 Remote Assist model-driven app is built on the Microsoft Dataverse.
-This app is a companion to the Dynamics 365 Remote Assist apps for HoloLens, iOS, and Android, and enables new scenarios for managing data generated and consumed by Dynamics 365 Remote Assist.
+This app is a companion to the Dynamics 365 Remote Assist apps for HoloLens, iOS, and Android, and enables new scenarios for managing data generated and used by Dynamics 365 Remote Assist.

 More information: [What are model-driven apps in Power Apps?](https://docs.microsoft.com/powerapps/maker/model-driven-apps/model-driven-app-overview)

-Common Data Service (CDS) becomes the central location for customers to store their organization specific data.
-The Dynamics 365 Remote Assist client apps on HoloLens or Mobile can send and receive data to CDS, which can then be accessed via the model-driven app in a browser.
-This also allows other applications, such as Dynamics 365 Field Service, to share the same organizational data and drive further insights.
-You can even use [Power Automate to create flows that use Microsoft Dataverse](https://docs.microsoft.com/power-automate/common-data-model-intro) and make them available for third-party apps.
-The below high-level architecture diagram shows the various possible components of these scenarios.
+The Dataverse is the central location for customers to store their organization specific data.
+The Dynamics 365 Remote Assist client apps on HoloLens or mobile can send and receive data to the Dataverse, which can then be accessed through the model-driven app in a browser.
+This also allows other applications, such as Dynamics 365 Field Service, to share the same organizational data so you can gain further insights.
+You can even use [Microsoft Power Automate to create flows that use Microsoft Dataverse](https://docs.microsoft.com/power-automate/common-data-model-intro) and make them available for third-party apps.
+The high-level architecture diagram below shows the various possible components for these scenarios.
 :::image type="content" source="media/RA-CDS-Architecture-Diagram.png" alt-text="Architecture Diagram of a Remote Assist with CDS and companion apps" :::

 ## Prerequisites